chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

 | single-cell-data-portal | Need to set up auto deployment | Github Action Auto Deploy                                                                | happy/script Deploy Manual                                                               | no deployment                                             |
 | single-cell-explorer    | Github Action Auto Deploy      | single-cell-infra deploy script to kick off github action (also possible to run locally) | single-cell-infra deploy script to kick off github action (also possible to run locally) | Github Action Auto Deploy (does not auto rebase off main) |

 The principal responsibility of the primary on-call is to coordinate deployments on Thursday (from `main` to `staging`), and Wednesday (from `staging` to `prod`, 6 days after staging deploy of the same release).
 Both the cellxgene Data Portal and the cellxgene Explorer need to be deployed and require two different processes.
-On both days, please try to promote by 10am PT/1pm ET/4pm UTC.
+On both days, please try to promote by 10am PT/1pm ET.

 The instructions to deploy `hosted-cellxgene` (a.k.a. cellxgene Explorer) can be found [here](https://github.com/chanzuckerberg/single-cell-infra/tree/main/terraform/modules/hosted-cellxgene#redeploying-the-application).
 The instructions to deploy `corpora-data-portal` (a.k.a. cellxgene Data Portal) can be found [here](https://github.com/chanzuckerberg/single-cell-infra/tree/main/terraform/modules/corpora#redeploying-the-application).